RoundTable: Investigating Group Decision-Making Mechanism in Multi-Agent Collaboration: Discussion

-Linguistic analysis of agent conversations reveals several key indicators of effective collaboration.
+\paragraph{Language Indicators of Collaboration} Language analysis of agent conversations reveals several key indicators of effective collaboration.
 The length and complexity of messages increase progressively across rounds, suggesting that deeper engagement and richer exchanges occur as the collaboration advanced.
 This is particularly evident in the recommendation system environment, where tasks require greater information exchange and negotiation.
 Complex tasks inherently demand more intricate language, as agents need to convey not just factual information but also interpret, analyze, and synthesize inputs from others.
+A key takeaway is the decline in collaboration efficiency over time, indicated by increasing message length and decreasing information distance between adjacent rounds.

-Dialogue acts provide another layer of insight into collaborative behavior. \textit{Inform}, \textit{Propose} and \textit{Request} acts dominate conversations, highlighting that agents were frequently sharing new information and seeking clarifications, which are essential for progressing towards a solution. \textit{Confirm} act became more prevalent in later stages, particularly in environments where validation was crucial.
-Interestingly, \textit{Propose} and \textit{Evaluate} acts were more frequent in negotiation-oriented tasks, like exchange economies, where agents needed to offer and assess potential solutions regularly.
-This linguistic pattern underscores that successful collaboration hinges on the flow of information, clarification, and ongoing evaluation of proposals.
+Dialogue acts provide another layer of insight into collaborative behavior.
+We discover that dialogue acts comprehensively reflects agents' collaboration behaviors.
+When competitive relationship makes agents do more negotiation, cooperate relationship stimulate information exchange.
+This language pattern underscores that successful collaboration hinges on the flow of information, clarification, and ongoing evaluation of proposals.
 These indicators align with patterns seen in human collaboration, where information exchange and continuous feedback loops drive cooperative success.